MazzimV/IoT_Project/README.md

 EC2_Instance_Notebook is where the model is imported and run on the imported data from S3 to generate a predicted bedtime for the most recent data.

+optimal_bedtime_predictions.csv is the file with the model generated prediction uploaded from EC2 instance to S3.

-DataPullS3 is the code for the data pull from S3 Led_light.ino is the code for the dimmming of the LED light over the course of an hour
+DataPullS3 is the code for connecting my ESP32 to wifi and pulling the data from S3

+Led_light.ino is the code for the dimmming of the LED light over the course of an hour